 I listen loads more than I transmit, and listen hard - more elephant than alligator.

-I send my callsign frequently, usually on every over and almost every QSO even when contesting or running a pile at high rates.
-When things get frantic, or if someone successfully tail-ends, or if a pal who clearly knows its me calls in, I may not ID 100% every single time, but I try not to make anyone listening-in wait any more than a minute to find out who I am.
+I send my callsign frequently, usually on every over of every QSO even when contesting or running a pile at high rates.
+When things get frantic, or if someone successfully tail-ends, or if a pal who clearly knows its me calls in, I may not ID 100% every single time, but I try not to make anyone listening-in wait any more than about a minute to find out who I am.

 I don't interfere with DX stations nor other callers - at least not intentionally.
 I never tune up on the DX frequency or in his QSX slot.
 I have a dummy load for that.

 We all occasionally make mistakes but I am not a frequency kop.
 I don't shout "UP!
 UP!
 UP!" like a demented parrot or berate someone for daring to transmit on the DX frequency when the DX is split, because I know that will just cause even more QRM for other more considerate DXers patiently listening on the side.